cxharris/testing-the-docs-source/docs/doc-testing/prerequisites.md

 Even if you have never used Git before, you are likely to have heard of it and GitHub.
 We'll cover just a few essential Git commands here, as there is a vast amount of information already available on the web.

+Importantly though, Git comes with that *Git Bash* option I mentioned earlier - and many of you may wish to hook this up into your VSCode environment (also installed later!) as a command line.

 ## Node.js
 When JavaScript was originated, it could only run inside a browser.
-Node.js is a JavaScript runtime that liberates JavaScript from the browser, allowing it to become a first-class citizen in the world of programming languages, able to run outside of a browser.
+Node.js is a JavaScript runtime that liberates JavaScript from the browser, allowing it to become a first-class citizen in the world of programming languages, and able to run outside of a browser, and access filesystem objects just like any other language.
 We will use several Node.js packages as we build up our example test suites.

 You can download and install it from https://nodejs.org/en/download/ by choosing your operating system and architecture.
 Follow the installation instructions and the best advice is to use Google if you hit problems or need more explicit help.
-If you have already installed one or more of these packages, just skip the relevant section.

 When Node.js (often called simply *Node*) you'll have access to the `node` executable in a command line or terminal.